nickyreinert/analytics.en/help/implement/vars/plugins/getpageloadtime.md

 ## Use the plug-in

-The `getPercentPageViewed` function uses the following arguments:
+The `getPageLoadTime` function uses the following arguments:

 * **`pv`** (optional, string):  The dimension to correlate the page load time with.
 This value should be equal to a value that identifies the page itself.
 When not set, this argument defaults to the Adobe AppMeasurement pageName variable (i.e. s.pageName) or the URL when s.pageName is not set